Kotlin/dokka/docs/topics/dokka_plugins.md

 </tab>
 <tab title="Groovy" group-key="groovy">

-The Gradle plugin creates convenient dependency configurations that allow you to apply Dokka plugins universally or for a specific output format only.
+The Dokka Gradle runner creates convenient dependency configurations that allow you to apply Dokka plugins universally or for a specific output format only.

 ```groovy